bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 To limit the level of difficulty and the duration of the task, only four sequences were practiced by participants, two consolidated and two newly acquired.
 This low number of sequence per condition could be a factor limiting the power of our analysis, as only a single multivariate distance is assessed for each of these conditions.
 Moreover, the training sessions were each comprised of a single sequence performed in blocks longer than in the present task, thus the latter further induced demands for instruction processing, retention in working memory, switching and inhibition of other sequences that could have triggered some novel learning for the consolidated sequences.

-Another limitation relates to the fact that the present representational analysis disregarded the behavioral performance.
+Another potential limitation relates to the fact that the present representational analysis disregarded the behavioral performance.
 Nevertheless, the chained non-linear relations between behavior, neural activity and BOLD signal were recently established to have limited influence on the representational geometry extracted from Mahalanobis cross-validated distance in primary cortex, sampled across a wide range of speed of repeated finger-presses and visual stimulation [@arbuckle_stability_2018].
 Therefore, despite behavioral variability and potential ongoing evolution of the memory trace, we assumed that the previously encoded motor sequence engrams were nevertheless retrieved during this task as supported by the significant differences in activity pattern discriminability and the persistent behavioral advantage observed for the consolidated sequences.